getify/Functional-Light-JS/ch1.md

 You're probably most used to thinking of functions as general procedures.
 What is a procedure?
 An arbitrary collection of functionality.
 It may have inputs, it may not.
 It may have an output (`return` value), it may not.

-But a function specifically takes input(s), and definitely has a `return` value.
+But a function specifically takes input(s), and definitely always has a `return` value.

-So the first observation I'd make about functional programming is that you should be using functions as much as possible, and not procedures.
+So the first observation I'd make about functional programming is that **you should be using functions as much as possible**, and not procedures.
 Why?
 The answer to that will have many levels that we'll uncover throughout this book.